 - Which advertising traffic sources perform best for your dating site (Facebook Ads, Google AdWords, etc.)

-- Which operating system is prefered by your most active visitors (MacOS vs Windows) from New York or any city with most business significance for you.
+- Which operating system is preferred by your most active visitors (MacOS vs Windows) from New York or any city with most business significance for you.

 - How many people are currently on your site and which pages are being viewed in real time.